Plugins

 __DIRECTIVE__.getEvents('dashboard');

-When a system is destroyed, it is automatically removed from the devtools registry.
+When a system is destroyed, it is automatically removed from the devtools registry and the floating panel (if enabled) is removed from the DOM.

 Production